 My friends, Taiwan, is a country that has spectacular scenery, cheap street food, beautiful beaches, and welcoming natives who make you feel like a home away from home.

 The best time to visit Taiwan is in the spring season, which is March to June.
 It is the period when outdoor enthusiasts can make the most out of their travel.
 September and October is also an excellent time to travel the country as the weather is cold and dry.

-To save more bucks on your budget travel to Taiwan, I have listed some of the free activities that you can enjoy while in Taiwan.
+To save more bucks on your budget travel to Taiwan, I have listed some of the free activities you can enjoy in Taiwan.

 - There are also many museums with free entry.

-- If you want to spend some cash, then you can join a Taipei street food tour for $18.
-You will get to try out many of Taiwanese cuisine.
+- If you want to spend some cash, you can join a Taipei street food tour for $18.
+You will get to try out many Taiwanese cuisines.